Diabetes – Diagnosis, Symptoms and Treatment

 - Hemoglobin A1C ≥6.5%

-How is Type 2 Diabetes diagnosed?
+Type 2 Diabetes Diagnosis

-Diabetes is primarily diagnosed based on blood tests evaluating your glucose levels and hemoglobin A1C.
+Type 2 Diabetes is primarily diagnosed based on blood tests evaluating your glucose levels and hemoglobin A1C.
 Hemoglobin A1C gives your doctor an idea of how well your diabetes has been controlled in the past several months.
 The diagnosis of diabetes is made when your fasting glucose is >126 mg/dL, random blood glucose is >200, or if your hemoglobin A1C is >6.5%.

-How is Type 1 Diabetes treated?
+Type 1 Diabetes Medication

-Examples of long-acting insulin include:
+Examples of long-acting insulin and diabetes medication include:

 Examples of intermediate-acting insulin include: